 Low ovarian reserve

-A woman is born with all the eggs or oocytes she will potentially ovulate or release each month until she reaches menopause.
+A woman is born with all the eggs or oocytes she may ovulate or release each month until she reaches menopause.
 Some women, however, are born with a lower amount or reserve of eggs and prematurely are at risk of not being able to become pregnant with their eggs.

 Low ovarian reserve is a common cause of female infertility when women attempt pregnancy in their late 30s and early 40s, but it occasionally happens to much younger women.